ballerina-platform/ballerina-lang/language-server/docs/CompilerPluginCodeActionExtensions.md

 }
 ```

 This method accepts the source file path, cursor position and the project as arguments.
-You can get rid of the `porject`
+You can get rid of the `project`
 agument and use `ProjectLoader.loadProject()` with the source file path as a parameter to load the project.

 Once you have the list of codeactions, you can simply check for the _title_ and _arguments_.
 Note that the